How to Use Quantum Indistinguishability Obfuscation: Introduction

 The ``Clifford twirl'' is sufficient to argue security against adversaries that make a \emph{single} query, but a more careful argument is required to handle general adversaries.
 This argument makes use of the ``admissible oracle lemma'' from \cite{GJMZ23}.

 \paragraph{Unclonable encryption.} As is often the case with classical $\iO$ \cite{SW21}, we find that $\qsiO$ does not by itself yield the applications we are most interested in.
 Instead, we combine $\qsiO$ with one-way functions and variants of unclonable encryption to build copy protection.
-Therefore, we describe some background and a new result on unclonable encryption before discussing copy protection.
+We describe some background and a new result on unclonable encryption before discussing copy protection.

-Unclonable encryption (UE) can be viewed as an unclonable version of secret key encryption.
+Unclonable encryption (UE), formally introduced by Broadbent and Lord \cite{BL20},\footnote{The notion was informally put forward by Gottesman in \cite{Got03}, who left constructing it as an open question.
+Broadbent and Lord \cite{BL20} formalized the notion, and achieved the first provably secure construction.
+We remark that Broadbent and Lord refer to what we call unclonable encryption as unclonable encryption with ``unclonable indistinguishability.''} can be viewed as an unclonable version of secret key encryption.
 A UE scheme consists of a generation algorithm that samples a classical secret key $\sk$, an encryption algorithm $\enc$ that outputs a quantum state, and a decryption algorithm $\dec$ that outputs a message.
 The security guarantee says that, without the secret key, an adversary given $\enc(\sk; m)$ cannot prepare two states which can later be used to decrypt the message $m$ (when provided the secret key $\sk$).
 We require UE schemes to have semantic security --- that is, the two states cannot both be used to learn non-negligible information about the message.
 Formally, a UE scheme $(\enc,\dec)$ is secure if no efficient adversary can win the following security game with probability noticeably greater than $1/2$:

 $\UEExpt(\secpar)$: \begin{enumerate} \item The adversary sends the challenger a message $m$. \item The challenger samples a challenge bit $c \from \{0,1\}$ and a secret key $\sk \from \{0,1\}^\secpar$. \begin{enumerate} \item If $c=0$, the challenger samples a random message $r$ of the same length as $m$ and sends $\enc(\sk; r)$ to the adversary. \item If $c=1$, the challenger sends $\enc(\sk; m)$ to the adversary. \end{enumerate} \item The adversary splits into two non-communicating parties $A$ and $B$. \item The challenger sends each of $A$ and $B$ the secret key $\sk$. \item $A$ outputs a bit $a'$ and $B$ outputs a bit $b'$.
 The adversary wins if $a'=b'=c$. \end{enumerate}